even4void/aliquote/content/post/back-to-emacs.md

 (ido-mode t)
 ```

 My first impressions were disconcerting, but now I seem to get used to it.
-I just have to remember that I now have to `C-d` to get into `dired-mode` for browsing content of a directory.
+I just have to remember that I now have to <kbd>C-d</kbd> to get into `dired-mode` for browsing content of a directory.

 My `.emacs` is not entirely clean at the moment: I need to investigate the [autoload vs. require](http://a-nickels-worth.blogspot.fr/2007/11/effective-emacs.html) issue more carefully.
 For the moment, I am quite happy with the configuration of Lisp, Clojure, R, and Python.
 I can connect to slime using either `lein swank` or `M-x clojure-jack-in` from within Emacs.
 For R, I have [Yasnippets](https://github.com/capitaomorte/yasnippet) working right out of the box, together with other goodies from [ESS](http://ess.r-project.org/).
 I was previously using [ado-mode](http://homepage.mac.com/brising/Stata/), but `ess-mode` provides most of the basic functionalities I need for interacting with Stata.